hashicorp/terraform-provider-google/website/docs/r/netapp_backup_policy.html.markdown

 The policy defines how many backups to retain at daily, weekly, or monthly intervals.

-To get more information about backupPolicy, see:
+To get more information about BackupPolicy, see:

 * [API documentation](https://cloud.google.com/netapp/volumes/docs/reference/rest/v1/projects.locations.backupPolicies)
 * How-to Guides